 - In the episode "Embraced by a Disguised Net – CAPTIVATED", a member of an Organ Legging gang accidentally kidnaps the daughter of a politician who was denying their existence.
 The rest of the gang are never shown, but it turns out the entire episode's plot was orchestrated by a rival who had given her a list of kidnapping targets which included the girl so she'd be branded a traitor.

-- Hoid is a mysterious character who has appeared in almost every one of Brandon Sanderson's books - save the Wheel of Time since they are not his books, and the Alcatraz Series, seldom named, but inevitably the cause of something that eventually turns out to be instrumental to resolving the plot.
-Even or especially if a story otherwise has no indication of being in the same universe any of his other books.
+- Hoid is a mysterious character who has appeared in almost every one of Brandon Sanderson's books; the only exceptions are the Wheel of Time (since they are not originally his books) and, The Reckoners Trilogy, The Rithmatist, and the Alcatraz Series.
+He is seldom named, but inevitably the cause of something that eventually turns out to be instrumental to resolving the plot, even or especially if a story otherwise has no indication of being in the same universe any of his other books.

 - King Galbatorix from the Inheritance Cycle doesn't appear until the last book, yet he is a constant presence in the series.

 - Big Brother from Nineteen Eighty-Four is technically the Big Bad of the story; however, he's never shown in person and it's left up in the air as to whether he really exists in the first place.
 The same goes for the leader of The Brotherhood (where it's not even revealed whether the organisation he leads even really exists).

 - In The Malloreon, there is an unnamed character who stole the Sardion (MacGuffin of the series) and deposited it at its final resting place to be found by the heroes 300 years later, along with his remains.